 Researching Customary International Law, State Practice and the Pronouncements of States regarding International Law

-by Silke Sahl
+By Silke Sahl

 Silke Sahl is the International, Comparative and Foreign Law Librarian at the Arthur W. Diamond Law Library at Columbia University in New York City.
 Before coming to Columbia in 2000, Ms. Sahl was a Reference Librarian for Foreign, Comparative and International Law at Harvard Law School Library for five years.
 She has been a member of Board of Directors of the International Association of Law Libraries since 2001.
 She has a J.D. from the University of Texas School of Law and an M.S.L.S. from Catholic University.